-At this stage, a careful medical interview detects clear-cut deficiencies in the following areas
+At this stage, an interview by a health care professional will detect clear-cut deficiencies in the following areas:

-Decreased knowledge of recent occasions or current events
+- Decreased knowledge of recent occasions or current event

-Decreased capacity to perform complex tasks, such as planning dinner for guests, paying bills and managing finances
+- Decreased capacity to perform complex tasks.
+These tasks include… planning dinner for guests, paying bills and managing finances

-The affected individual may seem subdued and withdrawn, especially in socially or mentally challenging situations
+- The affected individual may seem withdrawn, especially in socially or mentally challenging situations

 Stages of Alzheimers 5

-Moderately severe cognitive decline (Moderate or mid-stage Alzheimer’s disease)
+Moderate to severe cognitive decline (Moderate or mid-stage Alzheimer’s disease

 At this stage, individuals may

-Have trouble with less challenging mental arithmetic; for example, counting backward from 40 by 4s or from 20 by 2s
+- Has trouble with less challenging mental arithmetic.
+For example, counting backward from 40 by 4s or from 20 by 2s

-Usually retain substantial knowledge about themselves and know their own name and the names of their spouse or children
+- Usually retains knowledge about themselves .They know their own name and the names of their spouse or children

 Stages of Alzheimers 6